sebapersson/petab_sciml/docs/src/format.md

 ### [The Hybridization and the Condition table](@id hybrid_cond_tables)

-When the neural network sets model parameters and/or initial values prior to simulations, assignments for **all conditions** can be set with the `setValue` operator type (see example below).
-However, sometimes assignments need to be condition-specific.
+When the neural network sets constant targets such model parameters and/or initial values prior to simulations, assignments for **all conditions** can be set with the `setValue` operator type (see example below).
+However, sometimes constant target assignments need to be condition-specific.
 In such cases, the neural network inputs and/or outputs should be assigned in the condition table rather than in the hybridization table.
 For example, in the output case, if `net1_output1` sets `p1` in `cond1` and `p2` in `cond2`, a valid condition table is:

 | **conditionId** | **targetId** | **targetValue** |
 |-----------------|--------------|-----------------|